 - seeing where they are now, to

 - understanding what problems are holding them back, to

 - appreciating what these issues are costing them, to

 - knowing what benefits will accrue if they invest in a solution.

 I have personally followed the SPIN method since 1999, and I believe in it wholeheartedly.
 I find that this method is a highly effective way to structure consultative conversations and I follow the approach consistently.
 I also find that the SPIN model translates well into campaign landing pages used in on-line sales lead generation programs.

 The main limitation of the SPIN approach is that it is not a complete system for selling.
 It only addresses one vital portion of the sales process.
-It does not address sales planning, prospecting or the post meeting process for converting a successful conversation into a closed sale.
-For insights into these areas you need to supplement SPIN with other materials.
+It does not address sales planning, prospecting or the post-meeting process for converting a successful conversion into a closed sale.
+For insights into these areas, you need to supplement SPIN with other materials.

 I also recommend the 10 Steps to Sales Success by Tim Breithaupt of Spectrain from Calgary, Alberta.
 Tim’s book is excellent, offering a simple and easy overall process to follow.
 It aligns very nicely with both SPIN and the Sandler models.